Chapter 1: Darkest Snow

 CHAPTER ONE: DARKEST SNOW

 The news is bewildering.
-Such a shock could only make everyone wondered what had truly transpired.
+Such a shock could only make everyone wonder what had truly transpired.
 Or it could cause everyone to be determined in the end.
 Nothing like this has ever happened before.
 So why now?
 Decades upon decades of human history and not one occurrence could vouch for this.
-Then again, this wasn’t exactly a matter dealing with meager humans.
+Then again, this wasn’t exactly a matter of dealing with meager humans.
 Will everything and everyone be saved?
 Or will the past keep repeating itself to make life even more excruciating?

 Bata was baking and depressing.
 It had been this way for days upon days and it was hardly into summer yet.
 Half of Spring had been as merciless as well.
 The sun bore down again out of a brassy sky, covering almost half of it.
 Not one cloud brought any kind of relief, and that made walking on the baked earth agonizing.
 The villagers all hoped for an early Autumn, but the likelihood of that all drained down to lost hope.

 The heat and humidity made hunting difficult and exhausting.
 And the elders, particularly, struggled.
 No one had heard the ancient legends from their lips for months.
 It had not always been like this.
-Once the land had been fertile, and the people had not struggled to live.
+Once the land had been fertile, the people did not struggle to live.
 A great misfortune had befallen the world.
 But no one knew what.
 War, plague, something else?
 The ancient tales never said.
 They only spoke about how it had been better ... and that it would be better again – one day.
 But for today...it was just misery.

 Legends were not on the minds of Cai and Jae that morning as they made their way to the river to do the family laundry.